 - Shipping: finally, you’ll need to configure your shipping settings on Shopify.
 This includes things like shipping rates and delivery methods.

 Using an automated migration tool prevents you from losing your data when migrating to a new platform, it’s still important that we back up our store and validate the credentials of current users.
-You should always have a plan for what happens if something goes wrong when transferring your store’s data.
+You should always have a plan for what happens if something goes wrong during the Magento to Shopify data migration.

 Here’s what you need to do.

-Run (preferably more than one) backup of your Magento web before migration processes.
+Run (preferably more than one) backup of your Magento web before the Magento to Shopify migration processes.
 This ensures you have at least a copy of all your website data if anything goes wrong during the migration.
 Below are the three most optimal options for this task:

 - Database backup – Creates an exact copy of only those files in use on local storage;